BIRSBiointegration/Hackathon/scNMT-seq/README.md

 ### ./notebook

 In `./notebook/preprocessing.Rmd`, a preprocessing file which reproduces `./output` files from `./data` files.
+Make appropriate changes to input/output paths if you wish to re-preprocess `./data` files.

 ### ./src